idibidiart/AllSeeingEye/README.md

 I've only tested this extension with Google Chrome on a Mac.
 If you use Windows you'll be the first to test it.
 Please report any issues you find.

 ###Usage
 After you install it from the link above you start browsing like you normally do and when you want to search for something you simply go to Chrome-->History and select Show All History at the bottom of the menu.
+NEW: Checkout the "Options" tab as I've added a way to prevent capturing certain sites like your bank or Gmail etc.

 ###Storage Limit